Wacom-Developer/personal-knowledge-library/docs/knowledge/base/ontology.md

             Instance of OntologyClass object.

     `new() ‑> knowledge.base.ontology.OntologyClass`
-    :   Create new ontology class.
+    :   Create a new ontology class.

         Returns
         -------